 October is perfect to Tackle This Easy Fall Home Maintenance Checklist Over a Couple of Weekends.

 Photo by Freestocks via Unsplash

 Plans change, and people change their minds, so your food plans have to change, too.
 Revise your menu, update your person counts, and hunt for out-of-stock items at the beginning of November so you can coast in the kitchen during the second half of the month.
 Don’t forget to maximize your commissary and grocery loyalty cards to take advantage of BOGOs and other sales.

 If you aren’t using a spring or summer photo, snap a quick family pic and upload it to one of the many online holiday card printers.
 Your family doesn’t have to pose in front of a decked-out fireplace mantle; a quick front porch picture works great, too.
 Many people showcase their pets on holiday and New Year’s cards because they don’t mind the photo shoot.
 Promo codes are easy to come by for Minted, Snapfish, and Shutterfly.
 You can even use online stores like Walgreens.

 Prepare Your Gift Wrap Station

 A gift wrap station doesn’t need to be fancy.
-Use a corner or a closet, but it should have all your supplies in one spot.
+Use a corner or a closet, but all your supplies should be in one spot.
 If you haven’t bulked up on bows and paper, now is the time to fill the gaps in your wrapping strategy.
 These items typically appear early in big box stores like Costco, often in complete kits so that you can buy a one-and-done set.

 Keep Up With the Cleaning